ZeqinYu/FSTS/README.md

 ---

 ## 🌍 Support Future FSTS Development
+The FSTS dataset has been primarily developed through self-funded effort.
 We are now preparing **FSTS vX**, with expanded scale and richer tampering diversity.
 If you are interested in supporting or collaborating, please reach out: kimjyu@foxmail.com